LeonardoLegaspi/bellotero.io/README.md

 # READY TO TRY BELLOTERO.IO?

 Let's begin.
 The first thing you need to do is get the code.
 For this, make a folder in your computer, open a CLI in the location of the folder you just created and hold on thight.
-Run this command in the CLI:
+Run this commands in the CLI:

 ```bash
 git init